martinResearch/DEODR/readme.md

 # Features

-* linearly interpolated color triangles with arbitrary number of color channels
+* linearly interpolated color triangles with arbitrary number of color channels.
-* textured triangles with Gouraud shading
+* textured triangles with Gouraud shading.
+The gradient backward pass is supported only for linear texture mapping (it is not implemented for perspective-correct texture mapping yet).
 * derivatives with respect to triangles vertices positions, triangles colors and lights.
 * derivatives with respect to the texture pixel intensities
 * derivatives with respect to the texture UV coordinates